3ahmnm1920-mep3/NakedOptics-InstagramFilter-nima/README.md

 The two different styles in detail:

 Number one will have some snow particles to give the scene a winter feeling.
-Also some reflections of snowy mountains or just the scenery of the ski slope in the glasses will be part of this filter.
+Also the scenery of the ski slope or some mountains in the background will be part of this filter.

-Number two will be vintage or cyberpunk themed with neon lights as outlines of the glasses or just over the whole screen and a number of neon texts over the glasses which say "NakedOptics"
+Number two will be vintage or cyberpunk themed with intensive colors and a neon text that moves over the glasses which says "NakedOptics"

 ## Visuals/ Scribbles